-In the end of 2019, EMS JSC concluded agreements on the organization of common allocation/auctions for 2020 with those neighbouring transmission system operators that had them organized in 2019 as well.
-In addition, agreement was signed with the Transmission System Operator of Montenegro.
+In the end of 2020, EMS JSC concluded agreements on the organization of common allocation/auctions for 2021 with those neighbouring transmission system operators that had them organized in 2020 as well.
 The Council of the Agency approved all these agreements by the end of the year.